Vulnerable Sector Searches

 A vulnerable sector record search is then conducted through the Canadian Police Information Centre (CPIC), administered by the Ottawa RCMP - CCRTIS (Canadian Criminal Real Time Identification Service), which checks for pardoned sex offender files.

-How long does the vulnerable sector verification record search take?
+How long does the vulnerable sector search take?

-If fingerprints are not matched to a criminal file, the estimated processing times is approximately two to four weeks.
-If fingerprints are matched to a criminal file or any criminal conviction, the estimated processing time could be in excess of 120 days.
+If fingerprints are not matched to a criminal file, the estimated processing times is approximately two weeks.
+If fingerprints are matched to a criminal file or are required for manual verification, the estimated processing time could be in excess of 120 days.

 What does the Canadian Criminal Real Time Identification Service (CCRTIS) do with my fingerprints?